Can a Pinched Nerve Cause Headaches?

 Diagnosing a Pinched Nerve

 While pinched nerves may resolve themselves at home with rest and gentle pain management, it can be important to visit a healthcare provider to rule out any serious causes or to address conditions that will cause the problem to recur.
-You’ll share with this provider what symptoms you are experiencing, along with some medical history and information about your lifestyle and activities, for them to understand the risks.
+You’ll share with this provider what symptoms you are experiencing, along with some medical history and information about your lifestyle and activities.

 They will likely also perform physical exams of your neck, arms, shoulders, wrists, and hands.
 This is to look for muscle weakness and assess changes in reflexes, as well as to ask about the sensations you feel when they apply pressure to certain nerves.
 With this information, they can begin to make assumptions about what nerves are impacted and what the cause may be.